 Jamaat-e-Islami Hind (JIH) has presented a comprehensive 63-page representation before the Joint Parliamentary Committee (JPC) regarding the proposed Waqf Amendment Bill 2024.

-The submission, led by JIH vice-president Malik Moatasim Khan, stands out not only for its depth of research but also for its inclusion of diverse representatives, including women and backward-class Muslims.
-This move directly counters claims in the Bill that women and "pasmanda" (backwards) Muslims are inadequately represented in state waqf boards.
+The submission, led by JIH vice-president Malik Moatasim Khan, stands out not only for its research but also for including diverse representatives, including women and backward-class Muslims.
+This move directly counters claims in the Bill that women and 'pasmanda' (backward) Muslims are inadequately represented in state waqf boards.

 The delegation, which hailed from various regions, sought to make a case for the equal representation of men and women, as well as different social strata, in waqf boards, in alignment with the values of Islam that do not discriminate based on gender or social background.
 The JIH argues that for waqf boards to genuinely represent the Muslim community, they must include diverse voices from all groups.

-JIH's detailed submission was praised by sources within the JPC, with members noting it as the most well-researched presentation so far on the Bill.
-The Jamaat’s representation was appreciated across the political spectrum, including by BJP members, for its thorough documentation, evidence-based arguments, and clear articulation.
+JIH leaders claimed that their detailed submission was praised by sources within the JPC, with members noting it as the most well-researched presentation so far on the Bill.
+The Jamaat’s representation was appreciated across the political spectrum, including by BJP members, for its thorough documentation, evidence-based arguments, and clear articulation, the leaders said.

 JIH has been steadfastly opposing the Waqf Amendment Bill, arguing that its provisions would lead to a government takeover of key waqf properties, such as mosques, graveyards, and khanqahs.
 One of the critical concerns raised is the Bill’s rejection of the ‘waqf by user’ provision in current waqf laws, which allows properties used for religious purposes to be recognized as waqf, despite a lack of formal ownership papers.
 This provision, JIH asserts, safeguards properties that have been under Muslim control for centuries.